 dataset is a set of Samples of a single data type from a Collection Unit.
 For example the pollen data from a core comprise a pollen Dataset.
 The geochronologic samples from a Collection Unit form a geochronologic Dataset.
 Every Sample is assigned to a Dataset, and every Dataset is assigned to a Collection Unit.
 Samples from different Collection Units cannot be assigned to the same Dataset (although they may be assigned to Aggregate Datasets).

-In general, a sample in Neotoma has a list of taxa with some measure of abundances.
+sample in Neotoma has an associated set of taxa, from the same dataset type, with some measure of abundance.
 The

 synonyms table lists commonly encountered synonyms.
 The descriptions of the